llambiel/letsecureme/post.md

 This change must be done from within your domain registrar administration console.

-## Security best practices
+## Basic security hardening

 Let's go back to our instance.
 Before beginning with the setup, we're going to apply a few elementary security best practices:

-On the [firewall](https://portal.exoscale.ch/compute/firewalling) side, we allow only the required traffic by adding the below rules:
+On the [firewall](https://portal.exoscale.ch/compute/firewalling) side, we allow only the required traffic by adding the rules below:

 * 22 (SSH)
 * 80 (HTTP)